-These are the settings that I use on my Nikon D4 for shooting most all sport action.
-Nikon has made it really nice to allow photographers to save these settings so they do not have to remember each and every little setting they like to use for a style of shooting.
+These are the settings that I use on my Nikon D4 for shooting most all sports action.
+Nikon has made it pleasant to allow photographers to save these settings so they do not have to remember every little scene they like to use for a style of shooting.

-If you go to Menu and under the camera icon pick the first item “Shooting menu bank.”
+If you go to Menu and under the camera, the icon picks the first item, “Shooting menu bank.”
 I have chosen C, which is my sports menu.

-If you toggle into the “Shooting menu bank” you can rename those settings.
-Once you choose one of these settings everything you do to change the menu will be saved in that menu bank.
-I recommend to go ahead and try all my settings and then tweak them to your preferences.
+If you toggle into the “Shooting menu bank,” you can rename those settings.
+Once you choose one of these settings, everything you do to change the menu will be saved in that menu bank.
+I recommend going ahead and trying all my settings and then tweaking them to your preferences.

-When shooting sports it is very common for the lighting conditions to change instantly.
-While the football player runs toward you they may go from shade into direct sunlight.
-For this reason I let the camera do some of the thinking for me.
+When shooting sports, it is prevalent for the lighting conditions to change instantly.
+While the football player runs toward you, they may go from shade into direct sunlight.
+For this reason, I let the camera do some of my thinking.

-Go to the camera icon again and look for “ISO sensitivity settings.”
-Select this and you will then see this menu:
+Go to the camera icon and look for “ISO sensitivity settings.”
+Select this, and you will then see this menu:

-While I am in Aperture Mode shooting the camera will always pick 1/2000 shutter-speed.
-If in sunlight I am at ƒ/4 the shutter-speed may go as high at 1/8000 at ISO 100, but as the scene changes and the athlete is now in the shade the camera will automatically drop to 1/2000 @ ƒ/4 and then change also the ISO up until I can still shoot at 1/2000.
+While I am in Aperture Mode shooting, the camera will always pick 1/2000 shutter speed.
+If in sunlight, I am at ƒ/4, the shutter speed may go as high as 1/8000 at ISO 100, but as the scene changes and the athlete is now in the shade, the camera will automatically drop to 1/2000 @ ƒ/4 and then change also the ISO up until I can still shoot at 1/2000.

-The only time the shutter speed will dip below the 1/2000 is if the ISO peaks out at 12800.
-If my aperture is wide open then the camera is doing everything that I would have done manually, but faster than I could ever adjust the camera.
+The only time the shutter speed will dip below 1/2000 is if the ISO peaks out at 12800.
+If my aperture is wide open, the camera is doing everything I would have done manually but faster than I could ever adjust the camera.
 That is how you get more shots than the guy next to you.

 I change the “Focus tracking with lock-on” from Normal to 4.
-What happens when I do this is the delay for the lens to refocus if something comes in between the camera and subject (like a referee).
-While I am following someone the camera will not refocus right away.
+What happens when I do this is the delay for the lens to refocus if something occurs between the camera and the subject (like a referee).
+While I am following someone, the camera will not refocus right away.
 This is something you need to try and pick what you like.
-You may want the lens to be more responsive and therefore go to setting 1 which will let the lens refocus instantly.
+You may want the lens to be more responsive and go to set one, which will let the lens refocus instantly.

 I set the camera to AF mode.
 I also run this in continuous focus mode rather than single.

-I go into the menu and select under custom settings the AF activation and choose “AF-ON only.”
-This means when I press the shutter it will not focus the lens.
+I go into the menu, select the AF activation under custom settings, and choose “AF-ON only.”
+This means it will not focus on the lens when I press the shutter.
 It will only fire the camera.
-To focus I am using the AF-ON button on the back of the Nikon D4.
+I am using the AF-ON button on the back of the Nikon D4 to focus.

-By changing these settings you will notice the camera will stay in focus and shoot faster frame rate.
-Great for following a baseball player sliding into a plate and another player trying to tag them or maybe a football player running towards you to score.
+By changing these settings, you will notice the camera will stay in focus and shoot a faster frame rate.
+Great for following a baseball player sliding into a plate and another player trying to tag them, or maybe a football player is running toward you to score.
 You will find more photos tack sharp in a series.

 I generally put my focus point dead center and lock it so I don’t bump it.
-I am trying to get photos of moving subjects and off center is too difficult for me.
-I may crop later for a better composition, but I want the subject in focus first.
+I am trying to get photos of moving subjects; the off-center is too tricky.
+I may crop later for a better composition, but I want the issue to focus first.

 Here are suggestions by Nikon in the manual: